 Our annual Hymn Sing by the Sea is held on the last Saturday afternoon of July on the south lawn of the inn.
 Join us for a couple of hours as we sing together some of the old hymns of the faith accompanied by the inn’s organ and grand piano.
 There is no admission fee for this event, but it is helpful for you to let us know you’re coming by registering.
 Bring a lawn chair or blanket and bring the whole family to enjoy an afternoon of beautiful music.

-The first Saturday of August is the annual Tour de Lavender cycling event sponsored by the Sequim Lavender Farms Association.
+The first Saturday of August is the annual Tour de Lavender cycling event.
 This fully-supported ride includes a metric century for dedicated and energetic cyclists as well as a “Fun Ride” that can be customized to suit the endurance and skill level of children as well as adults.
 Using the Olympic Discovery Trail and the rural roads of the Sequim-Dungeness Valley, tour the area’s destination lavender farms on this scenic ride.
 Volunteers from the local cycling groups provide support.
 Each farm offers something unique for the riders, and the farmers welcome you to experience the beauty of the farms.